Amūru Mitsuhiro: Fighting style

 Amūru was a yotsu–sumo wrestler who preferred a hidari–yotsu, or right hand outside and left hand inside grip on his opponent's mawashi.
 His most common winning kimarite were yorikiri or force out (which accounted for over 40% of his wins), hatakikomi or slap down and okuridashi or rear push out.

+Personal life

+In September 2020 the former Amūru was working in a gym in Chiba Prefecture, where he taught traditional sumo movements in both Russian and Japanese online.
+He had lost around 35 kg since his retirement.

+In July 2025 the former Amūru was arrested with an accomplice from Uzbekistan on suspicion of robbery and sexual assault, which was allegedly committed against a woman in her thirties at a karaoke bar in Tokyo.